rcgrow-prog/Lidar_Analysis/README.md

     Purpose:

-        This Python script, written by Robert Grow in April 2025, automates the processing of LAS (LiDAR point cloud) files using ArcPy, a Python site package for ESRI’s ArcGIS Pro.
+        This Python script automates the processing of LAS (LiDAR point cloud) files using ArcPy, a Python site package for ESRI’s ArcGIS Pro.

     Main Steps and Functionality: